Skip to content Skip to footer

 Securing Your Container to the Foundation

-The most common approach is to embed steel plates or anchor bolts in wet concrete at each of your container’s four corners, then weld or bolt the container’s corner castings to those anchors once the concrete has cured.
+Steel plates or anchor bolts embedded in wet concrete at each corner of your shipping container are the norm.
+Then weld or bolt your corner castings to those anchors when the concrete slab has cured.

 Don’t understand how containers get transported and placed in shipping container homes and offices?
 Read our complete guide to moving shipping containers.